Clive Everton: Cue sports career

 Everton became interested in playing English billiards after his father took him to a match at Leicester Square Hall where Sidney Smith was playing.
 He started playing on a friend's quarter-size billiard table, before having his own bought for him, and then began to play on a full-size table several months later.
 He entered the British Boys (under-16) English billiards Championship for the first time in 1951, when he was 14, and lost in the first round to Brian Brooking by 147 points to 201.
 He won the 1953 under-16 billiards championship by defeating John Lambert by 401–197 in the final.
 The following year, he was runner-up in the under-19 Championship, losing 360–538 to Donald Scott.
 He reached the under-19 final again in 1956, and claimed the title with a 429–277 victory against Granville Hampson.
-He took the Welsh Amateur billiards championship title in 1960, 1972, 1973 and 1976, and was four-times runner up in the English Amateur billiards championship from 1967 to 1980.
+He took the Welsh Amateur billiards championship title in 1960, 1972, 1973 and 1976, and was five times runner-up in the English Amateur billiards championship between 1967 and 1980.